arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 If you want to program your Arduino® Plug and Make Kit while offline you need to install the Arduino® Desktop IDE **[1]**.
 To connect the **Arduino® UNO R4 WiFi** to your computer, you will need a USB-C® cable, which can also provide power to the board, as indicated by the LED (DL1).

-### Getting Started - The Plug and Make
+### Getting Started - The Plug and Make kit

-To learn more about how to use this kit and quickly build useful and interesting projects with it, please refer to the dedicated course available at [https://www.arduino.cc/education/courses](https://www.arduino.cc/education/courses) as well as the official documentation found at [https://docs.arduino.cc/](https://docs.arduino.cc/).
+To learn more about how to use this kit and quickly build useful and interesting projects with it, please refer to the dedicated course available at **[2]** as well as the official documentation **[3]**.

 ### Getting Started - Arduino Web Editor

-All Arduino® boards, including this one, work out-of-the-box on the Arduino® Web Editor **[2]**, by just installing a simple plugin.
+All Arduino® boards, including this one, work out-of-the-box on the Arduino® Web Editor **[4]**, by just installing a simple plugin.

 The Arduino® Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
-Follow **[3]** to start coding on the browser and upload your sketches onto your board.
+Follow **[5]** to start coding on the browser and upload your sketches onto your board.

 ### Getting Started - Arduino Cloud

-All Arduino® IoT enabled products are supported on Arduino® Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.
+All Arduino® IoT enabled products are supported on Arduino® Cloud which allows you to log, graph, analyze sensor data, trigger events, and automate your home or business.

 ### Online Resources

-Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[4]**, the Arduino® Library Reference **[5]**, and the online store **[6]**; where you will be able to complement your board with sensors, actuators and more.
+Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[6]**, the Arduino® Library Reference **[7]**, and the online store **[8]**; where you will be able to complement your board with sensors, actuators and more.

 ### Board Recovery